 For the majority of important characterizing species and other important species within this biotope, reproduction and recruitment is an annual process.
-For some of the species, such as the common mussel Mytilus edulis, common shore crab Carcinus maenas and common periwinkle Littorina littorea, various stages in the reproductive process, including gametogenesis, the timing of spawning and/or recruitment, are variable depending on, for example, environmental factors and geographic location.
+For some of the species, various stages in the reproductive process, including gametogenesis, the timing of spawning and/or recruitment, are variable depending on, for example, environmental factors and geographic location.
 Recruitment in the major groups present is summarized below.